fluencelabs/aqua/README.md

 ## Using Aqua

-Please refer to [aqua-playground](https://github.com/fluencelabs/aqua-playground) to learn how to use Aqua.
+Please refer to [Aqua Book](https://doc.fluence.dev/aqua-book/) to learn how to use Aqua.

 ## Compiler CLI